bearmug/erlang-pure-migrations/README.md

 Migration logic is idempotent and could be executed multiple times against the same database with the same migration scripts set.
-Moreover, it is safe to migrate your database concurrently (as a part of nodes startup in scalable environments for example).
+Moreover, it is safe to migrate your database concurrently (as a part of nodes startup in scalable environments, for example).
 Please see verified integrations and live code snippets below.

 ## Compatibility table